rschaar-logius/testrepo/oidc/openid-igov-openid-connect-1_0.md

 Request objects MUST be signed by the client's registered key.
 Request objects MAY be encrypted to the authorization server's public key.

+**iGOV-NL**

+In case request objects using pass by reference are used, the `request_uri` parameter value MUST be pre-registered.
+The URI MUST be using either a URN or an absolute HTTPS URI, and MUST contain a sufficient amount of entropy to avoid guessing.
+To avoid attacks by `request_uri` manipulation, the base value of the URI MUST be registered prior to usage and SHOULD be unambiguously distinct from other URIs in use.
+Since the `request_uri` should at the same time differ for each unique request due to caching considerations, a HTTPS URI MUST use a parameter identifying the request object.
+The `request_uri` value MUST be reachable or retrievable by the OP.
+The server hosting the `request_uri` MAY require authentication of the OP.

+**/iGov-NL**

 ##  2.5.
 Discovery